Duzoka/product-card/README.md

 ## Acknowledgments

 ChatGPT send to you an embrance!
-And also this guy have helped my in Frontend Mentor: [Her profile in Frontend Mentor](https://www.frontendmentor.io/profile/0xAbdulKhalid).
+And also this guy have helped me in Frontend Mentor: [Her profile in Frontend Mentor](https://www.frontendmentor.io/profile/0xAbdulKhalid).